 - Aim to provide prompt service

 - Thank customers sincerely

-To keep it simple, never forget how to be a human to successfully improve your customer service operations.
+To keep it simple, never forget how to be human to successfully improve your customer service operations.

 Customer service outsourcing

 Customer service outsourcing has been a trend among businesses.
 The top outsourcing destinations that businesses often look into are India and the Philippines.
-The latter is more preferred for customer service and other voice BPO because of the competency of its labor force in doing the function.
+The latter is more preferred for customer service and other voice BPO because of the competency of its labor force in the function.